joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 - If `a` is **not** the correct character, then `e^a` appears exactly **once**, and only in the **denominator**.

-That second case is the one worth sitting with.
+The second case is the less obvious one.
 A wrong character's logit still affects the loss, even though the loss never looks at its probability.
 It affects the loss because it is part of the normalizing sum.
 Raise a wrong logit and you inflate the denominator, which shrinks the correct character's probability, which raises the loss.
 The influence is entirely indirect, routed through the denominator.

-So in the wrong-character case the numerator is a constant, and we can just call it `C`:
+So in the wrong-character case the numerator is a constant, which we can call `C`:

 <div style="margin: 1.5em 0; text-align: center;">
   <img src="/images/xent-grad/two-cases.svg" alt="Two panels side by side.
 Case A, a is the correct character, gives SM minus 1.
 Case B, a is a wrong character, gives SM.
 The only difference is the minus 1." style="max-width: 100%; height: auto;"/>